godwinBime/readme_for_my_ai/README.md

 # readme_for_my_ai

-request for permission to the full private repository of the project found in th elink below
+request for permission to the full private repository of the project found in the link below

 ### https://github.com/godwinBime/my_ai